Lextran: Route Frequency

-Mainlines are considered to be Routes 1 – 13.
+Mainlines are considered to be Routes 1–13.
 These routes operate from a 5:00 am departure until the midnight arrival at the Downtown Transit Center.
-Mainlines run every 35 minutes, some mainlines with lower ridership will reduce frequency during the day to only once every 70 minutes.
+Mainlines run every 35 minutes; some mainlines with lower ridership will reduce frequency during the day to only once every 70 minutes.
 On August 10, 2021, Lextran announced a Temporary Weekday Service Reduction on Six Routes which affected several mainline routes.
 All mainlines are bi-directional until the 9:20 pm departure where some routes become combined routes with a nearby line, with one traveling outbound and the other inbound.
 Routes on Saturdays have reduced frequency with only once per hour frequency.
 Sunday routes are similar to Saturday routes, running once an hour.
-Sunday schedules run from 5:45 am – 9:00 pm, concluding with the final bus arriving at the Downtown Transit Center.
-Route 16 – Southland Drive is not considered a mainline bus, but still leaves from the Downtown Transit Center throughout the day (6:20 am – 7:00 pm once every 70 minutes).
+Sunday schedules run from 5:45 am to 9:00 pm, concluding with the final bus arriving at the Downtown Transit Center.
+Route 16—Southland Drive is not considered a mainline bus but still leaves from the Downtown Transit Center throughout the day (6:20 am–7:00 pm once every 70 minutes).